lsst-tstn/tstn-010/index.rst

 .. note::
     Mocking CSC or control class functionality may be required to perform tests will real data.
 Mocks are also useful in other aspects of development.
-The usefulness and functionality of hte mocks has been demonstrated but additional work is required to fully incorporate them into the development workflow.
+The usefulness and functionality of the mocks has been demonstrated but additional work is required to fully incorporate them into the development workflow.

 It is understood that the practice of storing notebooks, particularly the personal notebooks, will not scale into